wrightben/math/Statistics - General/monty-hall/Readme.md

 ## Human Idiocy

 For those who claim that the initial statistics *are* affected by removing the door, how would following the strategy of choosing the other person's door be affected?
-In other words, whether or not, as the contestant, you believe your second choice creates a 66% or 50% probability of winning, why *not* choose the other person's door?
+In other words, whether or not, as the contestant, you believe your second choice creates a 66% or 50% probability of choosing a door with a prize, why *not* choose the other person's door?